 Vitamin B9 or folic acid or folate is very important for proper brain function.
 You also need it for mental and emotional health.
 It’s easy to have low levels since the body doesn’t store it.
 However, with 215 mcg dietary folate equivalents (DFE) in a 3-ounce serving, liver is the best source of folate.
 Adult men and women need 300 mcg DFE each day.

 It’s even more essential for pregnant and lactating women, who need 600 and 500 mcg DFE, respectively.
 Folate is necessary for healthy growth and development.
-Getting enough during pregnancy lowers the risk of neural tube defects and other birth problems.5
+Getting enough during pregnancy lowers the risk of neural tube

 Alcoholics and people with inflammatory bowel disease and celiac disease should also consider eating liver.
 These groups have a very high risk of folate deficiency.6